percona/percona-backup-mongodb/doc/source/index.rst

    - No need to install a coordination service on a separate server.
    - Use any S3-compatible storage
-   - Users with classic, locally-mounted remote filesystem backup servers can use 'file system' instead of 's3' storage type.
+   - Users with classic, locally-mounted remote filesystem backup servers can use 'filesystem' instead of 's3' storage type.

 Introduction
 ***********************************************